 Your body does all sorts of amazing things every day, including protecting itself from harm and healing itself when necessary.
 And that’s exactly the role of inflammation.
 Inflammation is a normal process that occurs in the body as part of the body’s immune response to infection or an injury.
-Inflammation can either be classified as acute or chronic.
+Inflammation is either classified as acute or chronic.

 Acute inflammation occurs when the body tries to protect and heal itself after a physical injury or infection.
-The classic signs of acute inflammation are skin redness, warmth, swelling and sometimes pain.
+The classic signs of acute inflammation are skin redness, warmth, swelling, and sometimes pain.
 It usually develops quickly, and symptoms may last for a few days.

 Is There Any Truth Behind the Anti-Inflammatory Diet?